projectsveltos/sveltos/docs/addons/clusterprofile.md

 The *stopMatchingBehavior* field specifies the behavior when a cluster no longer matches a ClusterProfile.
 By default, all Kubernetes resources and Helm charts deployed to the cluster will be removed.
 However, if StopMatchingBehavior is set to *LeavePolicies*, any policies deployed by the ClusterProfile will remain in the cluster.

-!!! example "Example - ClusterProfile Kyverno Deployment"
+!!! example "Example - spec.stopMatchingBehavior"
     ```yaml
     ---
     apiVersion: config.projectsveltos.io/v1beta1